leandrosenazuza/ambev-challenge/README.md

 ## First - Run the docker!

-   Inside the project directory, you have to initiate the docker: "docker run"
+   Inside the project directory, you have to initiate the docker.

    After, you have to up your docker image.
 So run: "docker-compose up -d", insite this first directory "ambev-challenge"

 ## Second - Run the migrations!

-   Inside the API directory, execute:
+   Inside the API directory, run:
    1. dotnet ef migrations add InitialCreate
-   2. dotnet ef database update
+   2. dotnet ef database update --context DefaultContext